Yann-b-b/Swallow_Analysis_Project/README.md

 ## Getting Started

 To get started with the project, clone this repository and follow the instructions in the notebooks.
 Ensure you have the necessary dependencies installed, including `librosa`, `torch`, and `matplotlib`.
+You'll also have to download the SeMG dataset which you can find here: https://www.sciencedirect.com/science/article/pii/S0957417422010740

 ```bash
 git clone https://github.com/YOUR_USERNAME/swallow-analysis.git